nginxinc/kubernetes-ingress/docs/content/tutorials/nginx-dynamic-module.md

 You can find more NGINX dynamic modules on the NGINX Plus website:
 [NGINX Dynamic modules](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/dynamic-modules/)

-Here are the basic steps that you will need to perform.
+Here are the basic steps you will need to perform.

 - Update the Dockerfile and add the dynamic module you want to add to your NGINX Ingress Controller image
 - Build the image with updated Dockerfile, reflecting the image you are goign to add to the image build.